uc-cdis/gen3-workflow/docs/authorization.md

   - Users are automatically granted access to `/users/<user ID>/gen3-workflow/tasks` so they can view their own tasks.
   - Admin access (the ability to see _all_ users’ tasks instead of just your own) can be granted to a user by granting them access to the parent resource `/services/workflow/gen3-workflow/tasks`.
   - This supports sharing tasks with others; for example, "user1" may share "taskA" with "user2" if the system grants "user2" access to `/users/user1/gen3-workflow/tasks/taskA`.
+- To delete their own S3 bucket along with all its objects, a user needs `delete` access to the resource `/services/workflow/user-bucket` on the `gen3-workflow` service -- a special privilege not intended for common users.

 #### Authorization configuration example